 Start time: 6am at Waihaha carpark on Western Bays Road, State Highway 32

 Race Briefing: The race briefing for the 100km event (including relay teams) will be held on Friday 6.00pm at the Wairakei Resort Taupo.
 Please ensure you attend this briefing as it is compulsory!
-At the briefing we will go over all the logistics of the event and well as cover need the all important health and safety and medical aspects of the event.
+At the briefing we will go over all the logistics of the event as well as cover the all important health, safety and medical aspects of the event.

 Registration: Is available on Friday 11th October at the Wairakei Resort Taupo between 4pm and 9 pm.
 All 100 km runners must weigh in at registration and at the finishline.

 Bus timetable: A bus leaves from the Taupo isite at 3.50am sharp and drives to the 100km start via the finish at Whakaipo Bay where it picks up other 100km runners and then continues onto the 100km start.
 Only use this bus if you have arranged for someone to collect you at the finish or have alternative transport home after the race.